DrHB/icecube-journal/README.md

 # Summary
-The following repository includes my scripts, experiments, and notes that document my progress through the IceCube Neutrinos in Deep Ice challenge, which can be found on Kaggle [here](https://www.kaggle.com/competitions/icecube-neutrinos-in-deep-ice/overview)
+The following repository includes my scripts, experiments, and notes that document my progress through the IceCube Neutrinos in Deep Ice challenge, which can be found on Kaggle [here](https://www.kaggle.com/competitions/icecube-neutrinos-in-deep-ice/overview).
+This work resulted in 2nd place the final repo can be found [here](https://github.com/DrHB/icecube-2nd-place)